digiscot/digiscot-website/pages/actionlearning.md

 ## How to apply?

-To help us select a representative sample of leaders please complete the <a class="btn btn-primary btn-lg" href="/files/als.docx">application form</a> and send to [onedigital@scvo.org.uk](mailto:onedigital@scvo.org.uk) by midday on Friday 29th January.
+To help us select a representative sample of leaders please click on the button below to complete an application form and send to [onedigital@scvo.org.uk](mailto:onedigital@scvo.org.uk) by midday on Friday 29th January.

+<a class="btn btn-primary btn-lg" href="/files/als/">Apply</a>

 We expect to make a decision on your application by Friday 5th February and will be in contact with you in due course.
 If you would like to discuss this opportunity or your application further please contact Beth Murphy - One Digital Project Manager. [beth.murphy@scvo.org.uk](mailto:beth.murphy@scvo.org.uk) or 07581623028